 Suches River, Brook in La Paz Department, Bolivia.

-The Suches River is a mountain brook in the La Paz region that originates from Suches Lake and flows toward Lake Titicaca over a considerable distance.
-The waterway travels at very high elevation and passes through various settlements and landscapes along its course.
+The Suches River is a mountain brook in the La Paz Department that rises from Suches Lake and flows toward Lake Titicaca through the Bolivian-Peruvian highlands.
+It runs at very high elevation across open, treeless terrain and passes near a handful of small settlements along its course.

 The river forms a natural boundary between Bolivia and Peru and serves as a lifeline for communities that have long depended on its waters.
 People use it for daily activities and as a vital water source in this remote highland region.